Applying on compassionate grounds

-- Go to the DHS website and follow the process for applying for early superannuation release.
+- Go to the Australian Taxation Office and follow the process for applying for early superannuation release.

 - Collect the supporting documentation that proves the compassionate grounds your application is based on.

-- Submit your application to DHS.
-They’ll assess your application within 10 days of receiving all the required documentation and advise you in writing of their decision.
+- Submit your application through MyGov.
+Your application will be assessed within 10 days of receiving all the required documentation and the Australian Taxation Office will advise you in writing of their decision.

 If you’re terminally ill, you can apply directly to your super fund for the early release of your superannuation.
 You’ll need 2 medical certificates from 2 doctors (one must be a specialist) confirming that you have an illness that is likely to result in your death within 2 years.

-Note that even if you obtain approval from DHS, your superannuation fund is not obliged to release your funds early if their policy disallows early access.
+Note that even if you obtain approval from the Australian Taxation Office, your superannuation fund is not obliged to release your funds early if their policy disallows early access.